lfit/itpol/protecting-code-integrity.md

 #### Moving the subkeys to your smartcard

 Exit the card menu (using "q") and save all changes.
 Next, let's move your subkeys onto the smartcard.
-You will need both your key passphrase and the admin PIN of the card for most operations.
+You will need both your PGP key passphrase and the admin PIN of the card for most operations.
 Remember, that `[fpr]` stands for the full 40-character fingerprint of your key.